akhatem/green/README.md

 # About Green Application
 # green application with APIs for both Android and IOS mobiles deployed to digitalocean droplet
-1* APIs for Android and IOS apps.
+* APIs for Android and IOS apps.
 Menu and barcode with points system per customer.
-2* Admin page for managing the application which includes  *customers, system users, receipts, points movements, sms messages, system settings, branches, account verification and password reset verification via OTP api*.
+* Admin page for managing the application which includes  *customers, system users, receipts, points movements, sms messages, system settings, branches, account verification and password reset verification via OTP api*.

-## Deploy to DigitalOcean droplet
+` Deploy to DigitalOcean droplet.
-## Digitalocean spaces for uploading files.
+` Digitalocean spaces for uploading files.
-## Customize the application for production.
+` Customize the application for production.

 Built this app using the following:
 * *Ruby on Rails*